tailwindlabs/tailwindcss-forms/README.md

 When using the `base` strategy, form elements are styled globally, and no `form-{name}` classes are generated.

 When using the `class` strategy, form elements are not styled globally, and instead must be styled using the generated `form-{name}` classes.

+When `disableOutlines` is set to `true`, this plugin won't generate any outlines and rings in focused states.